click here for "mondo_punk"

 "punk"recordings, at this point).

-audience to whom steve is playing, and are actually dictating and invent-
+audience to whom steven is playing, and are actually dictating and invent-

 ing the environment, including the director with her camera.